haxetink/tink_state/README.md

 Aside from constructing a `State`, there are three other methods of creating observables:

 1. From a function that creates measurements with `Observable.create`.
 Under the hood this is wrapped into an object that provides some caching and other niceties.
-2. From a constant with `Observable.const` Any constant can act as an observable.
+2. From a constant with `Observable.const`.
+Any constant can act as an observable.
 It will obviously return the same measurement again and again.
 3. In an automagic way, simply through calling `Observable.auto` with a `Computation<T>` that determines the new value.

 ##### Automagic Observables